HL7/fhir-mCODE-ig/input/pagecontent/group-outcome.md

 #### Remission and Relapse

 [PrimaryCancerCondition] has a status field, `Condition.clinicalStatus`, that records high-level status of the disease.
 When the [CancerDiseaseStatus] is determined to be in remission, an update to [PrimaryCancerCondition] is required.
-Specifically, the `Condition.clinicalStatus` element of [PrimaryCancerCondition] should be updated to `remission`.
-If subsequently there is a relapse, the  `clinicalStatus` field should be upated to `relapse`, then only in subsequent encounters is the [CancerDiseaseStatus] used to track the patient's status on an encounter-by-encounter basis.
+Specifically, the `Condition.clinicalStatus` element of [PrimaryCancerCondition] SHOULD be updated to `remission`.
+If subsequently there is a relapse, the  `clinicalStatus` field SHOULD be upated to `relapse`, then only in subsequent encounters is the [CancerDiseaseStatus] used to track the patient's status on an encounter-by-encounter basis.

 #### Date of Death